A Brooks bra designer shares her artistic roots, creative process, and advice for anyone looking to get into the industry.

 Brooks apparel manager Angelica Jenett came to the U.S. with her family from Lima, Peru, when she was just 9 years old.
 They had won the immigration lottery, and when they got here, she barely spoke English.
 But like many who come to the U.S. seeking opportunity, Angelica worked hard and thrived.
 She went on to Otis College of Art and Design in LA and earned her Masters at Boston University in 2018.
 In 2019, Angelica joined Brooks as a senior designer and is now the design manager for our run bras.

 Read on as Angelica shares her creative journey, from playing in her family’s garment factory as a child to using science and runner insights to design run bras.

 Brooks Running: When did you know you wanted to be a designer?

 Angelica Jenett: Design was almost like a family business.
-My uncles on my mum’s side had a garment factory.
-I remember walking around and seeing the screen printers working when I was a little child.
-On my mum’s side there were lots of designers and artists and musicians.
+My uncles on my mom’s side had a garment factory.
+I remember walking around and seeing the screen printers working when I was a little kid.
+On my mom’s side there were lots of designers and artists and musicians.
 My grandmother gave me a sewing machine when I was 14, and I was just set from there.

 BR: What is your creative process like?

 AJ: For me it’s like I’m constantly filtering everything.
 Whatever I’m looking at — whether it’s someone running down the street, or if I’m at an art show, or browsing websites, magazines or Instagram — there are little things that I pick up that stick in my head.
 Then of course we get our line orders and our briefs, and I take bits of what’s in my head and apply it to that.
 It’s like putting a puzzle together.
 I also think about the history of an item and the needs of the business.